 During the tracking process, the system uses the welding speed and forward-looking distance to determine the delay time, ensuring that the torch follows the weld and not the sensor.
 The control strategy is designed to provide a smooth forward-looking distance, resulting in a smooth weld.
 In case the sensor encounters a sudden change in the path, it will respond smoothly, as illustrated in the figure below.

 Fig. 6 A smooth response.

-Conversely, if the temperature of the semiconductor laser is below +5 ℃, the optional heater should be installed on the sensor.
+If necessary, a water-cooled mounting plate can provide additional cooling for the sensor head.
+On the other hand, if the temperature of the semiconductor laser falls below +5°C, an optional heater should be installed on the sensor.